-Please note, that once you have decided proceed with adoption and fill out an application it is in your best interest to fill it out and return it to us ASAP.
+Please note, that once you have decided to proceed with adoption and fill out an application it is in your best interest to return it to us ASAP.
 There are other people just like you that may be interested in the same kitten at the same time that may beat you to the punch.

 Please just keep in mind we are unable to hold the kitten without a deposit, especially if we do not have an approved application on file.

-A. We require a non-refundable 50% deposit ($2000 minimum depending on the kitten's full adoption cost) on our kittens.
-The deposit is non-refundable only unless the cattery cancels the sale of the kitten for some unforeseen circumstances.
+A. We require a non-refundable 50% or $2000 deposit (whichever is less) minimum depending on the kitten's full adoption cost on all of our kittens and/or cats.
+The deposit is non-refundable only unless the cattery cancels the sale of the kitten for some unforeseen circumstances (thankfully never happened before)

-Due to the high demand for our kittens, deposits are accepted via PayPal or Zelle only, since it allows for a faster transfers and real-time reservations.
-Transfer fees charged by PayPal are paid by the buyer and must be included in the total transfer amount.
+Due to the high demand for our kittens, deposits are accepted via Venmo or Zelle only, since it allows for faster transfers and real-time reservations.
+Transfer fees charged by Venmo as for buyer guarantee are paid by the buyer and must be included in the total transfer amount or will be applied to the total balance due at pickup.
 The deposit amount minus the transaction fees (if any) is credited towards the total cost of the kitten.
 Balance is due in cash only at the time of pickup.

 A. While we try to be flexible and accommodating, “a few days later” or the “next weekend” exceeds the planned “pick up” schedule and could negatively affect your new little family member.
 For example, kittens can suffer from separation anxiety and other stressors as their brothers and sisters leave the litter; so strict adherence to pick up schedules is a must.
 Finally, if the agreed upon pick up date is delayed or cancelled by the buyer, the deposit is forfeited and the kitten will become available to another family.